 - Tap the sleeve: Use a rubber mallet to gently tap the sleeve housing the lock pin back into place for a secure fit.

-Perform Safety Checks Before Repairing
+Safety Checks Before You Start Repairs

 | Safety Check | Action Required | Importance |